ReSound Hearing Aid Reviews From an Audiologist

 ReSound Phone Clip+

 The current line of ReSound hearing aids stream to iPhones, some iPads, and some Android devices.
 If you use an older Android model, the Phone Clip+ converts the Bluetooth signal from your phone to the 2.4 GHz signal of your hearing aids.
-This allows you to hear in both hearing aids, hands-free and also controls the basic functions of the hearing aid.
+It allows you to hear in both hearing aids hands-free and also controls the basic functions of the hearing aid.
 That means you can stream music and phone calls straight from your phone.

 Pro Tip: ReSound offers a great variety of hearing aids for all levels of hearing loss.
 However, if you’re looking for innovative health and safety features, you may want to consider other providers like Starkey that offer fall detection and health tracking features.
 Check out our Starkey review to learn more.